Ed94/SectrPrototype/Readme.md

 Due to the nature of the prototype there are 'sub-groups' such as the codebase being its own ordeal as well as the workspace.
 They'll be elaborated in their own documentation

-There is some unused code in `code/__imgui_raddbg`.
-Its a partial translation of some data structures from raddbg's ui.

 ## Gallery